fotox/Customer-Chat/README.md

 - [ ] 3 answers should always be suggested, which have the highest weighting for the question
 - [ ] Implementation of a new endpoint to provide the answers
 - [ ] Implementation of a new function to automatically send clicked answers from the supporter to the user
+- [ ] Test coverage must be at least 80% based on unit tests

 ### :arrow_upper_right: Nice to have